-Interactive jobs
+Interactive Jobs#

-Interactive jobs allow a user to interact with applications in real time within an HPC environment.
+Interactive jobs allow a user to interact with applications in real-time within an HPC environment.
 With interactive jobs, users request time and resources to work on a compute node directly.
 Users can then run graphical user interface (GUI) applications, execute scripts, or run other commands directly on a compute node.
 Common reasons for running interactive jobs include debugging, designing workflows, or preference in using the GUI interface of an application.

-General Interactive Jobs
+General Interactive Jobs#

-To run an interactive job on Research Computing resources, request an interactive session by utilizing the sinteractive command.
-The sinteractive command creates a job with parameters provided through flags run with the command.
+command creates a job with parameters provided through flags run with the command.
 After moving through the Slurm queue the interactive job will put the user onto the command line of a compute node to interactively use their resource allotment.
+Any resource that could be specified in a job script or with sbatch

-The primary flags we recommend users specify are the partition flag and the time flag.
+flag.
 These flags will specify partition and amount of time for your job respectively.
-The sinteractive command is run as follows:
+The sinteractive

 sinteractive --partition=amilan --time=00:10:00 --ntasks=1

 This will run an interactive job to the Slurm queue that will start a terminal session that will run on one core of one node on the amilan partition for ten minutes.
 Once the session has started you can run any application or script you may need from the command line.
-For example, if you type python you will open an interactive python shell on a compute node (rather than the login nodes, which is forbidden).
+For example, if you type python

-Interactive GUI Applications
+Interactive GUI Applications#

 To run an interactive GUI application on HPC Systems, we must install an X windows server application and enable X11 forwarding on our personal computer.

-Windows setup
+Windows setup#

-On Windows we must first install an X windows server application to allow the cluster to forward the GUI information to your local system.
+On Windows, we must first install an X windows server application to allow the cluster to forward the GUI information to your local system.
 For Windows, we will use an application called Xming to accomplish this.
 Download Xming here.

 Download and install the PuTTY application here if you have not done so already.